Xpazeman/tld-ambient-lights/README.md

 * Installed manually from https://github.com/zeobviouslyfakeacc/ModSettings/releases/tag/v1.5

 ## Updates
+### v1.0.2
+* Fixed issue that was throwing errors on some locations.

 ### v1.0.1
 * Fixed issue with some lightshafts not reacting properly to cloudy weathers (they stayed lit like in the base game).